 No. Contributions made in kind are not eligible for deduction under section 80G of the Income Tax Act.

-No. Contribution made to foreign trust is not eligible for deduction under section 80G.
+No. Contribution made to a foreign trust is not eligible for deduction under section 80G.

-Sometimes, contribution is made from the salary account of employee and the receipt is issued in the name of the employer.
-In such cases, the employee will have to get a certificate from the employer stating that the donation is made out of the salary account of employee.
+Sometimes, contributions are made from the salary account of the employee and the receipt is issued in the name of the employer.
+In such cases, the employee will have to get a certificate from the employer stating that the donation is made out of the salary account of the employee.
 After obtaining this certificate, the employee can avail deduction for the donation made.

 Till the financial year 2016-17, a maximum limit of Rs.10,000/- on cash donations was imposed by the Income Tax Act.
-However, this has been changed and reduced from the financial year 2017-18 and also applies to 2018-19.
-The maximum limit of donation which can be made in cash is Rs.2000/-
+However, this has been changed and reduced from the financial year 2017-18.
+Now, the maximum limit of donation which can be made in cash is Rs.2000/- to avail tax benefits.

-Can I avail the entire money contributed towards section 80G?
+Q. Can I avail full tax deduction for the entire money contributed towards section 80G?

-There are restrictions on the eligible amount for deduction.
+There are restrictions on the eligible amount for the deduction.
 If you contribute towards specified funds, you can avail 100% deduction on the money donated otherwise you can avail 50% of the money donated.
+Again, under each of the 100% or 50% deduction category, there are certain funds which provide full tax deduction on donations while some other funds only provide tax benefit on contributions upto 10% of the adjusted gross income.

 Donations or contributions are broadly categorized into 4 types: